Affine flag varieties and quantum symmetric pairs: The goal: affine type

-The goal of this paper is to initiate the study of the Schur algebras and quantum groups arising from partial flag varieties of classical affine type beyond type $A$, generalizing the constructions in finite type $B/C$ described in Section~\ref{sec:finiteABC}.
+The goal of this paper is to initiate the study of the Schur algebras and quantum groups arising from partial flag varieties of classical affine type beyond type $A$, generalizing the constructions in finite type $B/C$ in Section~\ref{sec:finiteABC}.

 In this paper, we focus on the affine type $C$.
 As we shall see, the affine type $C$ setting already provides a more challenging and much richer setting than the finite type $C$ and the affine type $A$.
 For each of the two type $A$ quantum affine algebras (of level zero) $\bU(\slh_n)$ and $\bU(\glh_n)$, we shall provide geometric realizations of four different (idempotented) coideal subalgebras and their canonical bases.
 (The four cases are denoted by $\jj, \ji, \ijw, \ii$, respectively; we also write $\fc \equiv \jj$.)
-The corresponding four Dynkin diagrams with involutions are depicted in Figures~\ref{figure:jj}, \ref{figure:ji}, \ref{figure:ij} and \ref{figure:ii}, respectively, as follows, where $n=2r+2, 2r+1,2r+1$ and $2r$, respectively.
+The corresponding four Dynkin diagrams with involutions are depicted in Figures~\ref{figure:jj}, \ref{figure:ji}, \ref{figure:ij}, and \ref{figure:ii}, respectively, as follows.
 Therefore, in total we have provided a geometric realization of eight distinct quantum symmetric pairs of affine type.

-In summary, the quantum algebras behind the various kinds of flag varieties are listed in Table \ref{table:i}, as follows for comparison.
+In summary, the quantum algebras behind the various kinds of flag varieties are listed in the following table for comparison.

 To help the reader to follow and digest this long paper, we organize various chapters in three parts.
 Here is a brief summary. \begin{itemize} \item Part~\ref{part1} contains the basic constructions of the affine Schur algebra $\mbf S_{n,d}^{\fc}$ and its distinguished Lusztig subalgebra $\bU_{n,d}^{\fc}$, as well as their $\ji, \ij, \ii$-variants.
 Then we study in depth the multiplicative and coideal like comultiplicative structures of these algebras.